ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-DISCOVERY:
-: A network controller must perform the initial and on-demand discovery of a network in order to provide the layered topology via SIMAP API to the client/application.
+: A network controller must perform the initial and on-demand discovery of a network in order to provide the layered topology via the SIMAP API to a client/application.

 REQ-SYNCH:
 : The controller must perform the sync with the network in order to provide up to date layered topology